jesselawson/getting-started-with-rust/content/chapter3/2-return-a-string.md

 ```

 Any variable that we want to be able to change after declaration needs to have the
-`mut` keyword, otherwise the variable will be considered immutable (i.e., unchangeable).
+`mut` keyword, otherwise the variable will be considered immutable.

 With this new knowledge, we can now create a `String` variable that we will use
 to build the first line of the banner.